davidledeaux/RallyWebhooks/README.md

 This repository contains some proof of concept ways to use Rally (Agile Central) webhooks.

 google_web_app uses the Google Scripting engine to write a new row to a spreadsheet each time a webhook is fired at it.
 It extracts the time of update, object type, formatted ID, artifact name and what changed.
+Inspiration for this came from https://blog.runscope.com/posts/tutorial-capturing-webhooks-with-google-sheets.